davestephens/ansible-nas/website/docs/applications/development-tools/gitlab.md

 To make GitLab available externally via Traefik set `gitlab_available_externally: true` in your `inventories/<your_inventory>/nas.yml` file.

-The first time you run GitLab you'll be prompted for an account's password.
-The password is for GitLab's `root` administrator account.
-From there you can log in to create additional users and further configure the application.
+Set `gitlab_root_password` to initial root password.
+The after container creation and start-up login with user `root` and `gitlab_root_password` password.
+From there you can proceed to create additional users and further configure the application.